-My thesis explores the bilingual linguistic profile of children with down syndrome and aims to build the first systematic profile of Welsh/English bilinguals with this neurodevelopmental disorder.
-Down syndrome is the most common chromosomal disorder, however, little is known about bilingual language acquisition for children who have the disorder.
-Parents are often advised against exposing their children to a second language, however, this recommendation is not based on research findings.
+My thesis explores the language profile of bilingual children with Down syndrome and aims to build the first systematic profile of Welsh/English bilinguals by identifying strengths and weaknesses in development.
+Down syndrome is the most common chromosomal disorder, however, little is known about bilingual language acquisition for this population and the potential language outcomes that may be achieved by these children.
+Parents are often advised against exposing their children to a second language, however, this recommendation is not evidence-based.
 The research questions are as follows:

 - What are the language abilities in this population?

 - How does development of the two languages in bilinguals with down syndrome compare to development in monolinguals with down syndrome and typically developing children?

 This project will aim to enhance our understanding of the language profile of individuals with Down syndrome in general and will provide new insights which will have important implications for educational policies and clinical practice for these populations.

 Ward, R. & Sanoudaki, E. (2018) Profiling Language Abilities in Bilinguals with Down Syndrome.
 Oral Presentation at the Down Syndrome Research Forum, 17-18th September, Reading University.